-Casey McKee’s process is a combination of photography and painting.
+Casey McKee’s narrative works are a commentary on society and systems of power.
+His process is a combination of photography and painting.
 First creating the photograph, then printing it onto a canvas, wood or paper substrate, McKee spends the majority of time working with oil paint to bring out the desired expression in his works.
 The final work is both a photograph and a painting, at home amidst collections of either discipline.

 Born in Phoenix, Arizona, Casey McKee has spent most of his professional career in Berlin, Germany, where he continues to live and work.
 His works have been exhibited and collected throughout Europe, the United States and East Asia.